zikula/core/docs/Admin/NavBarMenu.md

 ## Standard NavBar (list-style) Menu

-A normal menu as created in the "Menus.md" document can be easily converted to a list-style NavBar menu by editing the *menu root* and adding one option: "childrenAttributes" and give it a value of `{"class":"nav navbar-nav"}` (include the braces `{}` and use double-qutoes.)
+A normal menu as created in the [Dynamic menus](Menus.md) document can be easily converted to a list-style NavBar menu by editing the *menu root* and adding one option: "childrenAttributes" and give it a value of `{"class":"nav navbar-nav"}` (include the braces `{}` and use double-qutoes.)